 Continuing his mission to find the best almond croissant everywhere he went, Chris was ready to check out what we could find in Portland at the local bakeries.
 We made our way to the much-beloved Standard Baking Co where co-owner Alison Pray was nominated for a James Beard Award for outstanding baker.
 Chris gave the seal of approval for their almond croissant.

 Others we didn’t make it to include Two Fat Cats, Bam Bam Bakery and Katie Made Bakery.
+And don’t forget a trip to The Holy Donut where you’ll have a choice of 16 flavors of donuts.

 Take in a performance